neutrinojs/neutrino/docs/usage.md

 }
 ```

+Note: When using npm any options must be preceeded with `--`, so the `lint:fix` command
+becomes `"npm run lint -- --fix"`.

 To tell ESLint to load Neutrino middleware or presets for its configuration, create a
 `.eslintrc.js` file in the root of the project with the following: